mmihaltz/pysettrie/README.md

 - SetTrie: set-trie container for sets; supports efficient supersets/subsets of a given search set calculations.
 - SetTrieMap: mapping container using sets as keys; supports efficient operations like SetTrie but also stores values associated to the key sets.

-For further documentation, please see docstring comments in the source file (settrie.py).
+For further documentation, please see [documentation](docs/build/html/index.html)

 Module test_settrie.py contains unittests for SetTrie and SetTrieMap classes.